Performing a server health check up on regular basis will help you identify any server-related issues ahead of time.

 Now that you know how to perform a Server health check, let’s see how often to perform a server’s health check.

 How Often to Perform a Server’s Health Check

-Monitoring the server’s health is a continuous process.
+Monitoring the server health check is a continuous process.
 Although for small business that lacks an IT team under their sleeves, it can be a challenge to continuously monitor the server’s health.

 Here’s where Sever health check tools can come in handy.

-While server management tools come in varieties, each one focuses on a particular aspect of monitoring.
+While server management tools come in varieties, each one focuses on monitoring and server health check online

 We’ll go through the top server monitoring tools and their unique features;